rssnyder/isengard/README.md

 If an application needs a database, I run the cnpg operator to get per-application clusters deployed.
 CNPG sold me when I saw how easy it was to pass the credentials to an app with automatically created secrets.

-For backups, CNPG supports backup and restore from S3 using Barman Object Store.
-For most cluster I schedule nightly backups, and again have tested recovery both locally and to the cloud.
+For backups, CNPG supports backup and restore from S3 using [PGBarman](https://docs.pgbarman.org/release/3.12.1/user_guide/).
+For most clusters I schedule nightly backups, and again have tested recovery both locally and to the cloud.

 ## secrets